kriasoft/react-firebase-starter/docs/routing-and-navigation.md

 ## Routing and Navigation

-[React Static Boilerplate](https://github.com/kriasoft/react-static-boilerplate) (RSB) uses a custom minimalistic (under 100 LOC) declarative routing approach that is easy to customize or replace.
+[React Static Boilerplate](https://github.com/kriasoft/react-static-boilerplate) (RSB) uses a custom minimalistic (under 100 LOC) declarative routing approach that is easy to customize.
 It's comprised of five major parts:

 * **Routes** — the list of application routes in JSON format (see [`routes.json`](../routes.json))
 * **Routes Loader** — a custom loader for Webpack that converts routes from JSON to JavaScript on